daniel-marcus/md2pdf/README.md

 md2pdf
 ```

-This starts the watch script: Any change of `.md` files in the current directory will trigger recompilation.
+This starts the watch script: Any change to `.md` files in the current directory will trigger recompilation.

 Or compile a file manually: